IPhone 4: Reviews

 Reviews of the iPhone 4 were largely positive.
 Walt Mossberg of The Wall Street Journal called the device "the best device in its class".
 Engadget named it the "best smartphone on the market" in June 2010.
 CNET gave the iPhone 4 a rating of 8.6 out of 10, one of the highest ratings it had given any smartphone.
 TechRadar gave the device 4.5/5 stars.
-Consumer Reports said the signal problem was the reason they did not rate it a "recommended" model, although the other tests ranked it highest among smart phones.
+Consumer Reports said the signal problem was the reason they did not rate it a "recommended" model, although the other tests ranked it highest among smartphones.

 Joshua Topolsky of Engadget described the device's industrial design as being "more detailed and sophisticated" than its predecessor.

 Technical problems

 Some users reported a yellow discoloration of the screen that disappeared after several days, which was attributed to the glass lamination glue that was used.
 It did not have time to dry fully before the unit reached consumers due to the speed of manufacturing.
 Another issue reported by some users within days of the iPhone 4 release was that during calls the proximity sensor can be insensitive, so that facial contact with the touchscreen can end calls, mute calls, and dial other numbers.
-Some users reported that, particularly in low-light conditions, photos taken on the iPhone 4 sometimes contained blue or green "splotches."
+Some users reported that, particularly in low-light conditions, photos taken on the iPhone 4 sometimes contained blue or green "splotches".
 Issues with white balance were also discovered, particularly when using the flash.